strategineer/personal-website/content/books/2023-08-05/index.md

 Scene 3:

+{{< quote >}}
-**"Oh, yes, Mrs Robson.
+"Oh, yes, Mrs Robson.
 I went over to Paris with Miss Van Schuyler last Fall.
 But I've never been to Egypt before."
-Mrs Robson hesitated.**
+Mrs Robson hesitated.

-**"I do hope — there won't be any — trouble."**
+"I do hope — there won't be any — trouble."
+{{< /quote >}}

 ...